arthurgian/ruby-on-rails-projects/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is some instructions of how you may setting up these projects locally.
+This is some instructions of how you may set up these projects locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites